 I’m sorry, but my schedule doesn’t allow for me to review other writers’ work.
 I encourage you to check with local and online writing groups to find a critique partner.

 Did you really use to write fanfiction?

 I did!
-I wrote fanfiction for the popular 1990s magic girl anime Sailor Moon for ten whole years, completing more than 40 fanfics in that time, 6 of which would be considered novel-length.
+I wrote fanfiction for the popular 1990s magic girl anime Sailor Moon for ten whole years, completing almost 40 fanfics in that time, 6 of which would be considered novel-length.
 I met a lot of great people through the fanfic community, received tons of encouragement, and was able to learn about the craft and discipline of being a writer.
 I know that my writing has benefitted from it immensely.

 Can I write a fanfic based on your books?